cs3991/AHK-Scripts/README.md

 # AHK-Scripts

-A set of useful functions written with AutoHotKey to automate frequently done tasks or add custom shortcuts.
+A set of useful functions written with AutoHotKey that automates frequently done tasks or add custom shortcuts.
 Works on Windows.

 ## List of customs Hotkeys and HotStrings